MichalGronko/SnackMentor/README.md

 An application that makes it easier to carry out a personalized diet on a daily basis.

 # Current Phase
-Strategic Planning, Deciding between anemic and rich domain model
+Strategic Planning, Deciding between anemic and rich domain model. \
+Sorry for keeping it in near abandoned state but I want to do it right. \
+Learning takes time, be patient.

 # Planned functions